Homepage > Journal > The best programming languages for product managers

 • Diagnosing and evaluating the available and required resources

-Product Manager is a largely interdisciplinary profession that uses knowledge, methodologies, techniques, research, and ways of analyzing developed based on various sciences and approaches.
+Product manager is a largely interdisciplinary profession that uses industry knowledge, methodologies, techniques, research, and ways of analyzing developed based on various sciences and approaches.

-Their task is to make, in the most general sense, the concepts, ideas, values, visions, plans, goals, and solutions a reality.
+Their task is to make the concepts, ideas, values, visions, plans, goals, and solutions a reality.

-The following depends on the effectiveness of a Product Manager:
+The following depends on the effectiveness of a PM:

 • Profit, revenue, and financial stability